 For API creation, API Gateway supports the OpenAPI standard.
 This enables mocking out your API in a tool such as Swagger or Postman and then importing it into AWS.
 API Gateway also supports creating and exporting API documentation using the OpenAPI standard.

 Similarities Between ALB and API Gateway

 Based just on this short description, you can see there’s a lot of overlap between ALB and API Gateway.
-Both features act as front ends to back-end AWS services.
-Both also support key higher-level services required by most industrial-grade APIs, such as authentication and monitoring.
+Both services act as front ends to your back-end API applications.
+And they each support key higher-level services required by most industrial-grade APIs, such as authentication and monitoring.